 - Shopping center redevelopment should be intentional and explicit due to the need for new infrastructure and improved connectivity.
 A simple change to a commercial zoning district jurisdiction-wide is not the best approach.
-A new zoning district or overlay zoning district should be developed and mapped to reflect the community's priorities for redevelopment. - Subdivision / PUD recommendations are provided to further direct redevelopment.
+A new zoning district or overlay zoning district should be developed and mapped to reflect the community's priorities for redevelopment.
+The new zoning or overlay district should also accommodate and not prohibit green infrastructure approaches in parking lots, buffers, streets, and sidewalk areas. - Subdivision / PUD recommendations are provided to further direct redevelopment.
 Along with these, the Downtown District standards from Enabling Better Places: Users' Guide to Zoning Reform can be used to inform the regulations for the shopping center to be redeveloped.